- You can delegate full access to the contacts in your “Contacts” without granting access to your mail or anything else in your accounts.

-- It may be used in any situation where a user wishes to share all of his or her contacts with another user.
+- It may be used in any situation where a user wishes to share all of their contacts with another user.

-- You can delegate contacts only to G Suite @ NC State users.
+- You can delegate contacts only to Google Workspace @ NC State users.

 - Users to whom you have delegated contacts will be able to edit your contacts.

 - Contacts delegation is all or nothing; you cannot delegate a subset of your contacts.

 - From the Apps launcher select the Contacts icon.